RomanPilyushin/Mind/toefl Speaking.md

 To begin with, he explains

 Second, he describes

 ####
+Using the examples from the lecture, explain two ways the railroad system changed business in the United States

+####
 Using points and examples from the lecture, explain two ways that consumers reduce the feeling of risk when making a purchase.